sferguson32155/minetest/Design2/ReleaseCandidate/rcREADME.md

 Crashes should not occur during regular, unexceptional use of the application.
 Major or noticeable glitches should be absent from the regular user experience within the master build.
 Any noticeable bugs should be noted in logs and fixed as soon as possible, or noted in the work-in-progress functions.
 Actual FPS tests are not currently implemented but have been brought up in team meetings.

 **Consistency**
 The application should consistently produce the same result for the same input and use cases.
 Any deviations from predictability should have clear and justified reasons.
+All methods for recreating our steps have been documented and can be found in the "CactiCouncil" file directory.

 **Aethsteic Rigor**
 All in-game assets should be reused from the original source code.
 Aesthetic issues, if present, should not render the game unplayable, and all assets such as images and sounds should be functional.